What Happens If You Fail an AP Exam? Two Things You Need to Know

 This allows for the comparison of the performance of the individual students.
 One of the standardized tests that a high school student like you has to take is the AP exam.

-You may feel pressured to do everything that you can to pass it because you were told that it is something that may grant you higher placement and college credit.
+You may feel pressured to do everything that you can to pass it because you know that a good score might grant you higher placement and/or college credit.

-Especially if it’s your dream to earn a college degree, passing the AP exam may mean the world to a high school student like you.
+Especially if it’s your dream to earn a college degree, passing the AP exam may feel crucial.

 Just because failing your AP exam will still get you to college doesn’t mean that you should not do your best to get a passing score.
 Taking an AP course in high school consumes time.